clarkfitzg/phd_research/make_graph/make_graph.md

 ## Design

 This overlaps with Norm's Software Alchemy.
 What I really need are ways to perform the reduce.
 And so does Software Alchemy.
-The data structure should be reduced from O(n) to O(1) for it to be worth it.
-The standard method to reduce in SA is to average the estimates and covariances, ie. through `coef()` and `vcov`.
+The memory footprint of the data structure should be reduced from O(n) to O(1) for it to be worth it.
+The standard method to reduce in SA is to average the estimates and covariances, ie.  through `coef()` and `vcov()`.
+But a reduce is more general in that it allows reduction of arbitrary objects.